-The 2015 Service Area Report Card draws its data solely from outside and objective independent and government agencies.
-It will be revisited annually and tracks 16 indicators in three separate categories, including health, education and socio-economics.
+The Service Area Report Card draws its data solely from outside and objective independent and government agencies.
+It is revisited annually and tracks 16 indicators in three separate categories, including health, education and socio-economics.
 Below is a list of the indicators.
-A summary of each indicator (including links to statistical sources), additional notes, and noteworthy trends, can be downloaded here.
+The 2014 report card includes full definitions of each of the indicators.
+Additionally, a summary of each indicator (including links to statistical sources), additional notes, and noteworthy trends is found in each report card.
+Downloadable files for all of the Service Area Report Cards are found in the left column of this page.

 - Robert Wood Johnson Foundation (RWJF) County Health Outcomes Ranking